 Please complete and return this page to the Group Scout Leader, or to any uniformed leader.

-Having read the welcome pack and the brief help the Group needs I think I may be able to area(s):
+Having read the welcome pack and the brief information concerning the help the Group needs I think I may be able to contribute in the following area(s):

-Please would you contact me to give me mo re information.
+Please would y ou contact me to give me more inf ormation.

 Signed: Date:

 Print name:

-Contact telephone number:
+Contact teleph none number:

-Contact e-mail address:
+Contact e-mai l address:

-Send to Randell McKay, Group Scout Leader, via your child's section leader, or by e-mail to gsl@21stromsey.co.uk.
+Send to Jason Phelps, Group Scout Leader, via your child's section leader, or by e-mail to $\underline{\mathsf{gsl@21stromsey.co.uk}}$ .
 Thank you.